ochrons/scalaworld-scalajs/README.md

 1. `git clone https://github.com/ochrons/scalaworld-scalajs.git`
 1. `cd scalaworld-scalajs`
+1. `sbt updateClassifiers` to download dependencies
+1. `git checkout clientserver`
+1. `sbt updateClassifiers` to download dependencies for the client-server version
+1. `git checkout master` to go back to the client-only version
 1. `sbt`
-1. `~fastOptJS` automatically compiles your code to JS when you make changes
+1. \> `~fastOptJS` automatically compiles your code to JS when you make changes
 1. In your browser navigate to [http://localhost:12345/target/scala-2.12/classes/index.html](http://localhost:12345/target/scala-2.12/classes/index.html)

+There is a more advanced version of the project under the `clientserver` branch which includes, to no one's surprise, a web client and a server :)